junxit/us-congress-bills-119/bill.md

     - **(B)** a strategy for the United States to mitigate and prevent the illicit use of digital assets and other related emerging technologies.
   - **(2)** *Form of report; public availability*
     - **(A)** *In general* The report required by paragraph (1) shall be submitted in unclassified form, but may include a classified annex.
-    - **(B)** *Public availability* The unclassified portion of each report required by paragraph (1) shall be made available to the public and posted on a publicly accessible website of the Department of Treasury—
+    - **(B)** *Public availability* The unclassified portion of each report required by paragraph (1) shall be made available to the public and posted on a publicly accessible website of the Department of the Treasury—
       - **(i)** in precompressed, easily downloadable versions, in all appropriate formats; and
       - **(ii)** in machine-readable format, if applicable.
   - **(3)** *Sources of information* In preparing the reports required by paragraph (1), the President may utilize any credible publication, database, or web-based resource, and any credible information compiled by any government agency, nongovernmental organization, or other entity that is made available to the President.